-The \$313 million cost estimate exceeds the more than \$250 million the Commonwealth of Kentucky receives each year from taxes, fees and transfer payments on the approximately \$2 billion legally gambled in the state each year: lottery (including Keno), charitable gaming (bingo, pulltabs, raffles and card games), and horse racing parimutuel wagering (including Historical or Instant Racing electronic games operating or being installed at race tracks across the state).
-This does not account for the illegal gambling (bookmakers, cockfighting, etc.) that exists but cannot be quantified.
-The Kentucky General Assembly has never included awareness or treatment of gambling disorder funding in the state budget.
+The \$313 million cost estimate exceeds the more than \$250 million the Commonwealth of Kentucky receives each year from taxes, fees and transfer payments on the approximately \$2 billion legally gambled in the state each year: lottery (including Keno), charitable gaming (bingo, pulltabs, raffles and card games), and horse racing parimutuel wagering (including HHR and simulcasting).
+The revenue accruing to the state is likely to increase substantially.
+During the debate on SB120 leading to its passage, legislators complained the tax on HHR was too low, and the industry agreed to address the issue.
+The General Assembly formed a 2021 interim committee to develop a proposal for the 2021 session on taxing HHR.
+None of this accounts for the illegal gambling (bookmakers, cockfighting, etc.) that exists but cannot be quantified.

+The Kentucky General Assembly never has included awareness or treatment of gambling disorder funding in the state budget as exists in 39 other states.

 In Kentucky, help for gambling problems is available by calling or texting 1-800-GAMBLER (1-800-426-2537).
 A trained telephone counselor will answer the call or text 24/7 and confidentially will provide referral information to a Gamblers Anonymous meeting or a certified gambler counselor.
-They also can provide informational resources on problem gambling and gambling disorder.
-In 2016, during Responsible Gaming Education Week, texting and chat services supported by the Kentucky Lottery Corporation and the Kentucky Department of Charitable Gaming were added to the helpline.
-Chat services are available by clicking on a link provided on the KYCPG websites, www.kycpg.org or www.kygamblinghelp.org.
+They also can receive informational resources on problem gambling and gambling disorder.
+In 2016, during Responsible Gaming Education Week, texting and chat services supported by the Kentucky Lottery Corporation were added to the helpline.
+Chat services are available by clicking on a link provided on the KYCPG website, www.kygamblinghelp.org.